PaulTran47/latex-cv-with-biblatex/README.md

 # CV
-My CV and all of its LaTeX files.
+Paul Le Tran's curriculum vitae and all of its LaTeX files.